 Keep in mind that there are hundreds of different pollutants that can be found in tap water.
 Despite the fact that some are extremely effective, no filtration system can remove all of the dangerous contaminants often found in tap water.

-Using water purification systems has many advantages, and most of them can either be divided into health or cosmetic benefits.
+Using water purification systems such as countertop filters and faucet filtration systems has many advantages, and most of them can either be divided into health or cosmetic benefits.
 Contaminants often found in tap water can cause illnesses and severe complications, negatively affecting your health in the short and long run.

 On the other hand, there are chemicals and manmade pollutants that diminish the aesthetic appeal of the water that comes out of your faucet.
 These can cause bad odors and foul tasting tap water, discouraging you from consuming it entirely.